asujaykk/Road-segmentation-UNET-model/README.md

  If you want to test the model that you created before, then please change the '--model' parameter to 'models/onnx_models/road_seg_160_160_test.onnx' and run the 'inference_onnx.py'.

 The inference video output is given below.
 In which
-1. The left frame represet the input image
+1. The left frame represent the input image
-2. Middle frame represet the mask predicted by the model (the white part is the road area)
+2. Middle frame represent the mask predicted by the model (the white part is the road area)
 3. The right frame represent the final output, in which the mask is imposed in the RED layer of the input image (as a result the road will be highlighted in RED colour)

 ![Screencast 2022-1649225143098](https://user-images.githubusercontent.com/78997596/161906906-9ec9989e-9617-4500-adef-e1d40c03c75c.gif)